Step 3: Topping and baking your pizza

 Using a pastry brush or anything that works, brush some olive oil onto the crust to help it brown nicely.

 Get it into the oven and bake it for around 4 minutes.

 Sprinkle half the grated Parmesan cheese on each pizza.
 Then tear 3 or 4 basil leaves in half and put them on.
 Top your pizza with mozzarella, covering the exposed pieces of basil to protect them from the heat.
 Finish it by drizzling some olive oil around the pizza.

 Pop your pizza back into the oven and cook it for another 3-4 minutes or until the mozzarella is fully melted.
 If you overcook it, the crust will go very hard, so do check on it to test if it's ready.

 The crust should've puffed up nicely and the cheese should be melted or bubbling.
 Take it out the oven and toss a few fresh basil leaves on the top.

 The video below was made by Vito Iacopelli when testing the difference between baking on a stone vs a steel at home oven temperatures.
 It's actually a great video for showing you the process of cooking a pizza at home, so it makes for a great demonstration.

 It's pizza time

 Your pizza is ready to devour.
-Just before you do, snap a quick photo and enter our weekly competition.
+Just before you do, snap a quick photo and tag us on our social channels.